blazingbobcat/token-dice-game-sim/README.md

 $ This program will only be single-player Shut the Box, where the object is to clear all the numbered tokens based on the rolls of the dice by adding said tokens together to match what the dice show.
 That means if the player runs out of tokens that can add up to the sum of the dice, he or she loses.
 This may take a variable number of rolls, which the coding for the program anticipates.
 If all the flipped tokens are more than 6, one die is used to roll the rest of the game.

-$ There are three perfect games for Shut the Box.
-One is if the player rolls a different number and flips one token every time until all the tokens are exhausted.
-Another is if the player eliminates all the tokens below 7 and then rolls a different number 7-12, eliminating the rest.
-Still, the last perfect game involves eliminating all tokens greater than 6, thereby the player plays with one die and the rest of the tokens are taken care of.
-The odds of rolling the first two games is 0.00537232170924782807498856881573 games in 100.
-The odds off rolling the last is 0.34382858939186099679926840420668 games in 100.
+$ The perfect game of Shut the Box involves eliminating all tokens greater than 6, thereby the player plays with one die and the rest of the tokens are taken care of.
+The odds off rolling this game is 0.344 games in 100.

 $ Here are all the possible combinations for taking away tokens based on the roll of the dice: